Skip to main content

 • Most employment-based applicants and their eligible family members when a visa number is immediately available;

-• Special Immigrant Juveniles if an EB-4 visa number is immediately available and we have jurisdiction over the application to adjust status;
+• Special Immigrant Juveniles if an EB-4 visa number is immediately available;

 • Self-petitioning battered spouse or child if: